chrisgit/chrisgit.github.io/_posts/2016-10-03-virtualbox-install-ubuntu.md

 For the purposes of this article we are going native and selecting VDI; if we need to change the software running the Virtual Machine then VirtualBox allows us to export the disk to an [Open Virtualisation Format](https://en.wikipedia.org/wiki/Open_Virtualization_Format) so that can be imported by another product.

-click next
+Click next to proceed.

 Deciding on how much hard disk space you require depends on what you want your Virtual Machine to do; VirtualBox allows you to specify a fixed disk size or dynamically allocated.
 If you select dynamically allocated disk then VirtualBox will expand the disk as required, this is useful if you do not know how much space you will need to start with, don't worry though if you select fixed size you can manually expand the drive later.

 ![06-storage-on-physical-disk]({{ site.url }}{{ site.baseurl }}/assets/posts/2016-10-23-virtualbox-install-ubuntu/06-storage-on-physical-disk.png){: .align-center}

-NB:
+Note:
 - the virtual machine will use the physical drive space of your host machine so make sure you have enough
 - with fixed or dynamic disks you can resize at a later date

-Specify a disk size, in the case of dynamically allocated disks .... (need more info)
+Specify a disk size.

 ![07-file-location-size]({{ site.url }}{{ site.baseurl }}/assets/posts/2016-10-23-virtualbox-install-ubuntu/07-file-location-size.png){: .align-center}

-With our Ubuntu install the drive size needs to include a swap partition equalling the size of the memory allocated to the Virtual Machine, therefore if you have assigned 2Gb of memory and require 6Gb or usable space the drive size needs to be 8Gb.
+With our Ubuntu install the drive size needs to include a swap partition equalling the size of the memory allocated to the Virtual Machine, therefore if you have assigned 2Gb of memory and require 6Gb of usable space the drive size needs to be at least 8Gb.

-click create
+Click create to proceed.

 ## Step 4.
 Install Ubuntu
-With an empty disk created we are now ready to [install Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0)
+With an empty disk created we are now ready to [install Ubuntu desktop](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0)

 The empty disk will appear in the Virtual Box Manager